What is expected of me?

 What is autoimmunity?

 Autoimmunity is the condition where the immune system attacks our own body, instead of just attacking microorganisms that invade our body.
 In order for the immune system to effectively defend our body, it must be able to distinguish between self and non-self.
 This is achieved by our surveillance immune system attaining protein code fragments called antigens and presenting them to other immune cells to destroy the invading microorganisms.
 However, when our body is continually attacked by outside sources, including food and environmental allergies and toxins, the immune system can become confused and attack the proteins in our body that resemble these foreign particles.
-At this point, our body becomes a victim of its own powerful defenses and chronic states of autoimmunity with continual inflammation and damage can proceed.
+At this point, our body becomes a victim of its own powerful defenses and chronic states of autoimmunity with continual inflammation and damage can persist.

 Are labs and imaging used as a part of my treatment?